YeonwooSung/ai_book/Transformers/GPT/README.md

 Basically, there were no much difference between the architecture of GPT and GPT-2 model.
 Simply, they just increase the size of the GPT model to generate GPT-2, so that they could train the model with much bigger dataset (40GB of text dataset).
 However, the GPT-2 model actually outperformed the original GPT model.
 Here, we could find that increasing the size of the neural network actually helps the model to increase the performance.

+- LayerNorm was moved to the input of each sub-block, similar to a pre-activation residual network
+- an additional layer normalization was added after the final self-attention block.
+- modified initialization which accounts for the accumulation on the residual path with model depth is used.
+- the vocabulary is expanded to 50,257
+- increase the context size from 512 to 1024 tokens
+- larger batch-size of 512 is used
+- GPT-2 used 48 layers and d_model 1600 (vs. original 12 layers and d_model 768). ~1.542B params

 ### What is GPT-2

 The GPT-2 is basically the next word prediction feature of a keyboard app, but one that is much larger and more sophisticated than what your phone has.
 The GPT-2 was trained on a massive 40GB dataset called WebText that the OpenAI researchers crawled from the internet as part of the research effort.
 To compare in terms of storage size, the keyboard app I use, SwiftKey, takes up 78MBs of space.
 The smallest variant of the trained GPT-2, takes up 500MBs of storage to store all of its parameters.
 The largest GPT-2 variant is 13 times the size so it could take up more than 6.5 GBs of storage space.